Get Involved!

 Thank you for your time and consideration.

-Please take time this week to call Representative Kevin Miller and Representative Thaddeus Clagget
+Please take time this week to call Ohio Representative Thaddeus Claggett, Ohio Representative Kevin MIller, and Senator Tim Schaffer

 NO KINGS, June 14, 2025